viur-framework/viur-core/docs/doc_start/30_myfirstproject.rst

 3. Create a new local ViUR project for the appengine project you have already created

   .. note::
-    If you don't know what i am speaking about, please revisit `ViUR and the Google Cloud Console`_
+    If you don't know about this, please revisit `ViUR and the Google Cloud Console`_

   .. code-block:: bash